Last fact-checked: 12 July 2020

 Keep reading to discover more about Botox in Cebu City, and book with Medical Departures to make substantial savings.

-Botox is a branded serum that is injected into marked places on the face with a fine needle.
-It works by paralyzing the muscles that have contracted, giving rise to wrinkles.
+Botox is a branded serum that is injected into marked places on your face with a fine needle.
+It works by immobilizing the muscles that have contracted, giving rise to wrinkles.
 When the muscles are paralyzed, the skin tightens, ironing out those wrinkles.

 The face is one of the first places to show signs of aging; other parts of the body can be covered, but not the face.
 The tell-tale wrinkles, nose to mouth lines or frown lines, forehead furrows and other lines on your face make you look older.
 These lines are exacerbated by stress, pollution, weather, sleeplessness and fatigue.